appscot/debug-logger/README.md

 ## Overview
 [visionmedia/debug](https://github.com/visionmedia/debug) is a ubitiquous logging library with 1000+ dependants.
 Given how widespread it is and the convenience of namespaces it is a great logger for library modules.
 `debug-logger` is a convenience wrapper around `debug` that adds level based coloured output.
 Each instance of `debug-logger` will lazily instantiate 3 instances of `debug`, one for general purpose logging using `namespace`, another for debug (`namespace:debug`) and another for trace (`namespace:trace`).
-All this is configurable.
+All this in configurable fashion. `debug-logger` has no dependencies besides `debug`.

-AppsCot uses `debug-logger` in [waterline-orientdb](https://github.com/appscot/waterline-orientdb).
+At AppsCot we use `debug-logger` in [waterline-orientdb](https://github.com/appscot/waterline-orientdb).

 ## Instalation
 ```javascript